iambalabharathi/nxgreport/README.md

 - **feature_name** _This is the feature name under the test should be logged ex:(Login with Biometrics)_
 - **test_status** _This is the status of the test, allowed values are Pass or Fail_

+## **Like it ?**

+Click the star icon ✭ at the top-right corner of this page to show your appreciation.

 ## **Contributing**

 We're open to any contribution.
 It has to be tested properly though.